 Ulysses: Exporting Formats and Preferences

-Ulysses also allows you to directly publish your article from inside Ulysses to either your Wordpress or Medium profile.
+Ulysses also allows you to directly publish your article from inside Ulysses to several publishing platforms including Medium, WordPress, and Ghost.
 All you need to do is select the publishing options in the export menu and add your relevant account.
 As a full disclosure, I have never used Ulysses’s direct publishing feature, so I cannot comment if it works properly or not.

 Ulysses: A Brief Discussion About Ulysses’s iOS Prowess